youngboy/engine-docs/source/setup-lambda.md

 5. `origin.lambda.awsSecretAccessKey` : Your Secret Access Key.
 7. `frontend.host` : The hostname the proxy should be available on.
 For Docker, this should always be `0.0.0.0`.
 8. `frontend.port` : The port the proxy should bind to.
-9. `frontend.graphqlPaths` : The paths on which your app serves GraphQL.
+9. `frontend.endpoints` : The endpoints on which your app serves GraphQL.
 This defaults to `["/graphql"]`.

 For full configuration details see [Proxy config](proxy-config.html).